Araneta family: Araneta Properties Inc.

-Other Aranetas in business
+Other Businesses

 Salvador Z. Araneta founded RFM Corporation, which began as a flour miller.

 LBC Express, founded as the Luzon Brokerage Corporation, was founded by Carlos "Linggoy" Araneta.
 The company's current CEO is Miguel Angel A. Camahort.

 Ramon Araneta ventured into advertising through Ace Advertising Agency (AAA) (now known as Ace Saatchi & Saatchi, wholly owned by the France-based Publicis group through its Saatchi & Saatchi network of agencies).

 Joachim Araneta Durante, standing as the CEO of his own beach resort in Siargao Island and Hotel in Cebu City.